Petya Stoyanova: Sofia Airport’s five millionth passenger

 Folk music and dancers waited for her.
 So did Sofia Airport EAD’s Board of Directors.
 Petya Stoyanova got a flower basket and a voucher worth 150 Euro.
 She can use that amount at any of the expensive shops at Sofia Airport.

 Bulgaria Air’s Executive Director Hristo Todorov was on site as well.
-He gave Petya Stoyanova a Gold Card Membership in the airline’s Fly More programme, which brings about several advantages for her, as long as she flies the Bulgarian flagship carrier.
+He gave Petya Stoyanova a Gold Membership card for the airline’s Fly More programme, which brings about several advantages for her, as long as she flies the Bulgarian flagship carrier.

 That way, Bulgaria Air polished its image a little, after recent issues with delays, as well as a scandal around the company’s unwillingness to pay compensations to passengers.